ab9il/bluefin/README.md

 ## Customizations

-This version of Bluefin is customized with extra fonts and encrypted networking (Tor, I2P, Sshuttle, Proxychains) installed to the base image.
+This version of Bluefin is customized with extra fonts, encrypted networking, and software defined radio drivers installed to the base image.

 ## Releases